JuGid/AutoMate/README.md

 ## Roadmap
 *See [Changelogs](CHANGELOG.md) for more information*

-- [ ] Finish functionnal tests
-- [x] Possibility to use personnal class for complex business logic
-- [x] User can add message to log files
 - [ ] **Tell us your ideas !
 You can directly send a PR or open an issue**

 ### Will not be implemented